vaclav2016/JCGA/README.md

-# CGA/VGA-graphic game framework for Java
+# CGA / VGA-graphic game framework for Java

 Do You remember old MS-DOS games?
 You can write Your own game in modern language - Java!
 This is Java framework for development desktop games in CGA/VGA-style graphic with 320*200 resolution.